 The QUBO problem $\min_x \phi(x)$ with $\phi(x) \coloneqq x^\top Q x$ has two local minima: $x=(1,1,0)$ with $\phi(x)=-6$ and $x=(0,0,1)$ with the global minimum $\phi(x)=-8$.
 We consider conditions $x_1 = 1 \Rightarrow x_2 = 1$ and $x_1 = 1 \Rightarrow x_3 = 1$ as auxiliary constraints.
 Such precedence conditions are obtained on knapsack problems, for example, as we discuss in Section~\ref{sec:application}.
 Adding corresponding penalty terms $x_1 - x_1 x_2$ and $x_1 - x_1 x_3$ to $\phi(x)$ with coefficients equal to $Q_{1,2}=2$ and $Q_{1,3}=7$ yields

 with a new QUBO matrix

-which has a smaller number of quadratic terms (the underlined numbers has become zero in Eq.~(\ref{eq:qubo_example_lin})).
-Actually, the new objective function $\tilde \phi(x)$ has the same minimum as the original function $\phi(x)$, that is, $\tilde \phi(x)=-8$ at $x=(0,0,1)$, which follows from Theorem~\ref{thm:linearization} and Theorem~\ref{thm:sufficient_condition_valid_order} below.
-Comparison of energy landscape of the original and new QUBO problems $\min_x \tilde \phi(x)$ is shown in Fig.~\ref{fig:modify-landscape}.
+which has fewer quadratic terms (the underlined numbers become zero in Eq.~(\ref{eq:qubo_example_lin})).
+In fact, the new objective function $\tilde \phi(x)$ has the same minimum as the original function $\phi(x)$, that is, $\tilde \phi(x)=-8$ at $x=(0,0,1)$, which follows from Theorems~\ref{thm:linearization} and \ref{thm:sufficient_condition_valid_order} below.
+Energy landscapes of the original and new QUBO problems $\min_x \tilde \phi(x)$ are compared in Fig.~\ref{fig:modify-landscape}.
 One of the local minima of the original QUBO problem is eliminated by adding the penalties.
-Thus, the linearization process above yields an equivalent and sparser QUBO problem with simplified energy landscape.
+Thus, the linearization process above yields an equivalent and sparser QUBO problem with a simplified energy landscape.

-In the following sections, we give a formal description of generalization of the above example.
+In the following sections, we give a formal description of the generalization of the above example.
 We define the notion of ordering variables and explain the associated auxiliary penalties.
 We then introduce linearization of QUBO problems and explain related theoretical results.